zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to the first Alpha release of Firebird 2.1
+Welcome to the first beta release of Firebird 2.1

 Intended Users
 ==============

-This alpha release is intended for experienced Firebird users.
+This beta release is intended for experienced Firebird users.
 It has not been thoroughly tested and new features are only sparsely documented.
 Do not use this release in a production environment.